mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * Option to add paragraphs and line breaks to HTML messages with [wpauto](https://codex.wordpress.org/Function_Reference/wpautop).

 * Select recipient from users or commenters.

+* Includes a [WP-CLI](https://wp-cli.org/) command to send the contents of a Web page.

 = Learn More =